|1500 Metres||3:50.07||Monaco (Stade Louis II)||17 JUL 2015|

 When the 2008 Edinburgh World Cross Country Championships rolled around, after taking second again at the nationals, Genzebe was ready to make amends for Mombasa.
 “It drove me,” she said.
 Genzebe kicked past Kenyan Irene Cheptai on a steep climb with 400m to go, and clinched the junior title.
 “We worked hard, we prepared well and we took it,” said Genzebe.
 Tirunesh, who had been suffering from stomach pains since the previous year, watched her little sister with anxiety and pride; and when the pain resurfaced in the middle of her senior race, she clutched her abdomen, fell back, but all the same dug in to claw her way back to victory, inspired by Genzebe’s victorious performance.
 “I was happier for her than I was for myself,” said Tirunesh.

 Genzebe ran on the track with Tirunesh again, taking third over 5000m in Rieti before clocking a PB of 15:02.41, running with both of her sisters in Oslo but finishing well behind - Tirunesh not only won but broke the World record, running 14:11.15.
-Genzebe ran 8:53.72 in her 3000m international debut, taking second place in Carson, California, and based on her World Cross title, she was selected for the July World Junior Championships 5000m, in Bydgoszcz.
+Genzebe ran 8:53.72 in her 3000m international debut and was selected for the World Junior Championships 5000m in Bydgoszcz.
 “The race was hard,” she said after taking silver in 16:16.75 behind Sule.
 “I had prepared well, but the competitors were tough.”

 The Dibabas had a very eventful 2008, in which Tirunesh took 5000m and 10,000m gold at the Olympics, and her fiance Sileshi Sihine, the Athens Olympic silver medalist, repeated his performance in Beijing.
 Then, on October 26, the couple wed in a lavish ceremony in Addis Ababa.
 “I was a bridesmaid,” said Genzebe.
 “Tiruye and I took a break from our training,” she added, using an affectionate form of her sister’s name.
 Family members came from Bekoji, where the sisters had built a home for their parents in town, but their mother was already staying in Addis Ababa with her children.
 At the time, Genzebe was living with Tirunesh and Sileshi, while Ejigayehu lived nearby.